SUSE-Enceladus/azure-img-utils/README.md

                               --container myContainerName
 ```

-This command will output *true* or *false* depending on the existance of the
+This command will output *true* or *false* depending on the existence of the
 blob.

 For more information about the blob exists command see the help message: